WendtOle/advent-of-code-23/README.md

 ### Notes 11-1
 Calculating the distance in grid was actually not that hard as I thought in the first place.
 Finding the combination between all stars without duplications took me longer than expected but not that long in total.

+### Notes 11-2
+After solving this task it seems for easier to express the scaling of empty rows and columns by jumps than by rebuilding the scaling inside an array.